-- International Covenant on Economic, Social and Cultural Rights (ICESCR). - Convention on the Rights of the Child (CRC) - Convention on the Elimination of all Forms of Discrimination against Women (CEDAW). - International Convention on the Elimination of all Forms of Racial Discrimination (ICERD).
+- Convention on the Rights of the Child (CRC) - Convention on the Elimination of all Forms of Discrimination against Women (CEDAW). - International Convention on the Elimination of all Forms of Racial Discrimination (ICERD).

 The above-mentioned treaties have constitutional status, and, thus, prevail over national laws.4